QUOTES-Soccer-Reaction to the death of Pele from around the world | Sports-Games

 Barca deeply regrets the death of "Rei" (King) Pele, one of the greatest players of all time.
 With him, football became greater.
 May he rest in peace.
 WALES FOOTBALL ASSOCIATION

 Pele broke our hearts in 1958 to score his first World Cup goal to knock Cymru out.
 Today our hearts are broken again.
 A true sporting legend.
 Our thoughts are with the people of Brazil and the world football family.
+ITALIAN FOOTBALL FEDERATION PRESIDENT GABRIELE GRAVINA

+"Millions of people recognised themselves in him in a beautiful story of redemption and great passion.
+The class of him will forever light up our eyes."
 UNESCO

 We are deeply saddened by the passing of Pele.
 We extend our condolences to the Brazilian people and the football family.
 Pele was @UNESCO Champion for Sport since 1994 and worked relentlessly to promote sport as a tool for peace.
 He will be greatly missed.
 ARGENTINA WORLD CUP WINNER OSVALDO ARDILES